lform/lwind/readme.md

 ## Building

-The following scripts are available in the `package.json` file, if the project uses a build system, the commands may be different.- `npm run dev` - Builds development version of tailwind file
+The following scripts are available in the `package.json` file, if the project uses a build system, the commands may be different.

+- `npm run dev` - Builds development version of tailwind file
 - `npm run watch` - Builds development version of tailwind file and watches files
 - `npm run prod` - Builds development version of tailwind file